How iOS 13’s “Silence Unknown Callers” Will Stop Phone Spam

 The Silence Unknown Callers feature is quite a blunt instrument it’s a simple toggle in Settings.
 Once enabled, any call you receive from an unknown number will be silenced.
 If Siri Intelligence finds the number in the Mail, Messages, or Contacts app, the call will come through.

 You can think of it as iOS automatically hitting the Decline button for you.
-You’ll still get a Missed Call notification, and you’ll find the number in the Recents list in the app.
+You’ll still get a Missed Call notification, and you’ll find the number in the Recents list in the Phone app.

 If you have voicemail enabled, the call will automatically go to the voicemail.
 This is where the visual voicemail feature will come in handy (availability and charges depend on your carrier).